rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 recently updated resource that lays out the **simple, Pythonic way of deploying a Django site in production**.

+The goal of this post is to give you an actual production-ready deployment setup, not to introduce you to basic DevOps concepts.
+I'll try to be gentle but won't simplify where doing so would hurt the quality of the ultimate deployment.

 I'm definitely not the most qualified person to write this post, but it looks like I'm the only one dumb enough to try.
 If you've got suggestions about how any part of this process could be better,